numpy/numpy/doc/source/f2py/python-usage.rst

   :term:`proper-contiguous <contiguous>` and have a compatible ``dtype``, otherwise an exception is raised.
 * ``intent(inplace)`` array arguments must be arrays.
-If these have incompatible order or type, a converted copy is passed in, which is copied back into the original array on exit (see the ``intent(inplace)`` :ref:`attribute <f2py-attributes>` for more information).
+If these have incompatible order or size, a converted copy is passed in, which is copied back into the original array on exit (see the ``intent(inplace)`` :ref:`attribute <f2py-attributes>` for more information).